-The application would specifically ask whether you’ve been entered of guilt or convicted, prosecuted or no contest plea, or been suspended or sentence deferred as a juvenile or an adult in California State or out of jurisdiction.
+The application would specifically ask whether you’ve been entered of guilt or convicted, prosecuted or no contest plea, or been suspended or sentence deferred as a juvenile or an adult in California State or out of the jurisdiction.

-With DUI conviction you would have to answer with “Yes” and offer certified copies with documents produced by the court.
+With a DUI conviction you would have to answer with “Yes” and offer certified copies with documents produced by the court.

 Can you be a travel nurse with a DUI?

-Losing your travel RN license would be quite unlikely with single DUI conviction, but it would be challenging to report and explain.
+Losing your travel RN license would be quite unlikely with a single DUI conviction, but it would be challenging to report and explain.

 You will need to show the Nursing Commission that still you can be a good nurse and aren’t putting patients in danger.